vuestorefront/vue-storefront/packages/core/docs/commercetools/use-review.md

 `useReview` contains the following properties:

 - `search` - function for fetching review data.
 When invoked, it requests data from the API and populates `reviews` property.
+This method accepts a single params object.
+The `params` has the following options:

+  - `searchParams`: ReviewSearchParams

 <Content slot-key="search-params" />

 - `addReview` - function for posting new review.
 When invoked, it submits data to the API and populates `reviews` property with updated information.